AristonCatipay/django_online_marketplace/README.md

 ```

 Create a database named 'django_online_marketplace'
-using your RDMS of choice (in this case using XAMPP Server),
+using your RDMS of choice (in this case using XAMPP Server).
-edit your database configuration in the settings.py.

 ![Create_a_database](/readme_images/xampp_create_database.PNG)

+Edit your database configuration in the settings.py.
 ![Database_Configuration](/readme_images/change_database_settings.png)

 Migrate